Common Causes of Lack of Appetite You Should Know

 Various physical and medical conditions can impact your desire to eat or your feeling of hunger.
 These are some of the factors that may cause a loss of appetite:

-- Psychological Causes : Different psychological issues, such as stress, feelings of sadness, and grief, may lead to short-term appetite loss.
+- Psychological Causes: Different psychological issues, such as stress, feelings of sadness, and grief, may lead to short-term appetite loss.
 Other conditions, such as anxiety, chronic stress or long-term depression, can also cause loss of appetite.
 Frequent suffering from eating disorders, like anorexia nervosa, may also lead to appetite loss.

-- Medical Conditions : Various medical conditions may lead to a decreased appetite, such as kidney failure, type 2 diabetes, hypertension, hepatitis, and hypothyroidism.
+- Medical Conditions: Various medical conditions may lead to a decreased appetite, such as kidney failure, type 2 diabetes, hypertension, hepatitis, and hypothyroidism.
 Apart from these, colon, stomach, or pancreatic cancers can cause loss of appetite at later stages.
 Additionally, treatment like chemotherapy may decrease your appetite.

-What are the Side Effects of Appetite?
+What Are the Effects of Prolonged Loss of Appetite?

 Prolonged lack of appetite can cause weight loss and malnutrition.
 Loss of calorie intake and electrolytes can affect your metabolic and other physiological processes, leading to a decrease in function and effectiveness.
 If lack of appetite persists without treatment, it can cause severe health problems.